Achievable logoAchievable logo

 Tenants by entirety & community property accounts

-You may encounter a test question referring to tenants by entirety (TBE) and/or community property (CP) accounts, which are very similar to joint WROS.
-However, only married couples may open these accounts, while two or more adults of any relation can open a WROS account.
-In general, TBE and CP accounts are utilized primarily for holding property jointly between married couples.
+You may see test questions about tenants by entirety (TBE) and/or community property (CP) accounts.
+These are similar to joint WROS accounts, but only married couples can open them.
+By contrast, two or more adults of any relationship can open a WROS account.
+In practice, TBE and CP accounts are mainly used to hold property jointly between spouses.

-Joint accounts may also be set up as tenants in common (TIC) accounts.
-TIC accounts provide specific ownership allotments to their owners.
-If one of the owners passes away, their allotment goes to their estate and is handled in probate court.
+Joint accounts can also be registered as tenants in common (TIC).
+TIC accounts assign specific ownership percentages to each owner.
+If one owner dies, that owner’s percentage becomes part of their estate and goes through probate.
 For example, assume Jim owns 40% of a TIC account and Jada owns 60%.
-If Jada were to pass away, her 60% would become the property of her estate and be handled in probate court.
-Jim keeps his 40% and moves it to an individual account in his name.
+If Jada dies, her 60% becomes property of her estate and is handled in probate.
+Jim keeps his 40% and moves it into an individual account in his name.

-Regardless of the type of joint account, both WROS and TIC accounts work the same when all account owners are alive.
-Even if there are 15 account owners on the joint account, any one owner can submit trading instructions, receive all the mail, manage the account, and request withdrawals from the account without the permission of the other owners.
-However, all of the account owners’ names must appear on any check being issued, regardless of who requested the check.
+While all owners are alive, WROS and TIC accounts function similarly in day-to-day operations.
+Even if there are many owners, any one owner can submit trading instructions, receive mail, manage the account, and request withdrawals without the permission of the other owners.
+However, any check issued from the account must include all owners’ names, regardless of who requested the check.

 Fiduciary

-The next few account types discussed in this chapter are known as fiduciary accounts.
-A fiduciary is a third party overseeing another person’s assets.
-Fiduciaries must put their client’s interests before their own and act in their best interest.
-All of the accounts in this section share this characteristic in common.
+The next few account types are fiduciary accounts.
+A fiduciary is a third party who oversees another person’s assets.
+Fiduciaries must put the client’s interests ahead of their own and act in the client’s best interest.
+All accounts in this section share that core feature.

-Fiduciary accounts are governed by the Uniform Prudent Investor Act (UPIA), which requires fiduciaries to invest assets with a holistic (big picture) perspective.
-For example, assume you’re managing an account for a risk-averse investor.
-A few aggressive investments could exist in the portfolio as long as the overall structure reflected a conservative outlook.
-A fiduciary’s performance is not based on one or a few investments, but on the comprehensive output of the portfolios they construct.
+Fiduciary accounts are governed by the Uniform Prudent Investor Act (UPIA).
+UPIA requires fiduciaries to invest with a holistic (big-picture) view of the portfolio.
+For example, if you’re managing assets for a risk-averse investor, the portfolio might still include a few aggressive investments as long as the overall portfolio remains conservative.
+Under UPIA, fiduciary performance is evaluated based on the portfolio as a whole, not on one or two individual positions.

-Additionally, the UPIA explicitly calls for fiduciaries to prioritize diversification.
-This involves investing in multiple asset classes (e.g., stocks, bonds, real estate) and individual securities.
-Diversification greatly reduces non-systematic risk, which is a risk that applies to a single investment or a small portion of the market.
+UPIA also explicitly emphasizes diversification.
+Diversification means spreading investments across multiple asset classes (e.g., stocks, bonds, real estate) and across multiple securities.
+This helps reduce non-systematic risk, which is risk tied to a specific company, industry, or narrow segment of the market.

 We’ll discuss these fiduciary registrations in this section: